PO Box 33 Todd NC 28684 email@example.com

 Intake Numbers of Dogs and Puppies in rural Southern shelters is extremely high.
 Many times puppies and highly adoptable dogs are being euthanized due to lack of space.
 We hope to help shelters change their intake policies, promote spay/neuter in communities and find ways to rescue the majority of adoptable dogs and puppies in high kill shelters.

 Once a canine training and behavior counseling business, PARTNERS!
-Canines became a non-profit, 501c3 registered organization in 2007 in order to continue to grow our shelter canine transport and rescue efforts throughout Virginia and the surrounding states.
+Canines became a registered 501c3 non-profit organization in 2007 in order to continue to grow our shelter canine transport and rescue efforts throughout North Carolina, Tennessee and Virginia.

-All proceeds raised through our training and teaching sessions, donation collections go toward transferring great (friendly, healthy, non-aggressive) but unadopted dogs and puppies from shelters in North Carolina, Virginia and Tennessee to other states and national “no kill” facilities and rescue organizations where they are held until they are adopted.
+All proceeds raised through our fundraising efforts go toward transferring great (friendly, healthy, non-aggressive) but unadopted dogs and puppies from shelters in North Carolina, Tennessee and Virginia to other states and national “no kill” facilities and rescue organizations where they are held until they are adopted.
 Most of these dogs and puppies are adopted in days.

-The donations and contributions we receive allow us to save hundreds of precious lives every year.
-Last year alone, PARTNERS! provided a second chance for over 1000 dogs and puppies!
+The donations and contributions we receive allow us to cover medical, vet, food, shelter (while awaiting transport) and transport expenses to save hundreds of precious lives every year, providing a chance at a new life for our rescued dogs and puppies!

-In 2001, Melissa Bahleda received her certification in Canine Training and Behavior Counseling from the Animal Behavior Center of New York and was finally able to combine her Master’s Degree in Education with her love for dogs and her desire to help those in need.
+Our Founder, Melissa Bahleda, received her certification in Canine Training and Behavior Counseling from the Animal Behavior Center of New York and was finally able to combine her Master’s Degree in Education with her love for dogs and her desire to help those in need.
 She volunteered and worked for several shelters during this time and began teaching workshops.
-Once she completed her certification shestarted up her own training business and taught classes at local VA animal shelters and donated the proceeds.
+Once she completed her certification she started up her own training business and taught classes at local VA animal shelters and donated the proceeds.

-PARTNERS! became a non-profit organization in 2007 in order to expand our transport and rescue efforts throughout Virginia and North Carolina.
+PARTNERS! began the process of becoming a non-profit organization in order to expand our transport and rescue efforts throughout Virginia and North Carolina.

 With Melissa’s help she successfully launched spay/neuter clinics in VA and was able to drastically reduce euthanasia numbers in participating shelters.